 You love this woman?

-In this drama scene Moe confides in his best friend about his ongoing tumultuous relationship with girlfriend Jen.
+In drama scene from Another Story Written, Moe confides in his best friend about his ongoing tumultuous relationship with girlfriend Jen.

 MOE: Thinking about having Jen move in but I like my space.
 Half her things are at my place anyway, but still…I can make more room for her, but still…ya know, then we can always get another place, more money, more headaches, but still.
 I mean, I could always work more hours if I want, not like Lucas would mind, but…still, I think the rents are crazy, I do, to live decently, like a person has the right, NO?
 To live decently, to feel…decent.
 I mean, I can do what I can, but still..ya know?
 It’s like…what?…right?